Fix: Python requests.exceptions.ConnectionError: Max retries exceeded

 Common causes (look at the “Caused by” message):

-Name or service not known/getaddrinfo failed— DNS resolution failed.
-The hostname does not exist or DNS is unreachable.Connection refused— The server is not running or not listening on that port.Connection timed out— The server is unreachable (firewall, wrong IP, network issue).SSLError/CERTIFICATE_VERIFY_FAILED— SSL/TLS certificate verification failed.Too many open files— Connection pool or file descriptor exhaustion.Network is unreachable— No network connectivity at all.
+Name or service not known/getaddrinfo failed: DNS resolution failed.
+The hostname does not exist or DNS is unreachable.Connection refused: the server is not running or not listening on that port.Connection timed out: the server is unreachable (firewall, wrong IP, network issue).SSLError/CERTIFICATE_VERIFY_FAILED: SSL/TLS certificate verification failed.Too many open files: connection pool or file descriptor exhaustion.Network is unreachable: no network connectivity at all.

 Fix 1: Check the URL